konsbe/oidc-pkce-authentication/README.md

 | APIs called from browser             | Optional                  |
 | APIs called via backend              | ✅                        |
 | Resistant to XSS                     | ✅                        |
-Absolutely!
-Here's a clean, consistent, and nicely formatted version of your **Keycloak setup** section for the README:

 ---